microsoft/qsharp-language/Approved/Initializers.md

 Furthermore, this proposal makes it possible to support defining custom constructors for user defined types that contain qubits, without requiring that the necessary qubits are passed as arguments to the constructor.

 # Description

+This proposal formalizes/introduces a couple of concepts that are outlined in the following.
+See [this section](#overview-over-different-kinds-of-initializer-expressions) for an overview based on examples of the different kinds of initializers and initializer expressions.

 ### *Allocatable types*:
 A type is allocatable if it either is one of the built-in allocatable types, or if it contains one or more items which are allocatable.
 There are two built-in allocatable types: the type Qubit and the type Qubit[], or more generally n-dimensional rectangular Qubit arrays (as suggested [here](https://github.com/microsoft/qsharp-language/issues/39)).